amavrin/selectel_exercise/README.md

 1. Create a project in Selectel CP
 1. Create user `tform` (or adjust `user_name` in `provider.tf`)
 1. Make sure project quota allows for the required amount of floating IPs.
+   Required is number of work server + 1 for management server.

 ## Configure Terraform